pc592/FiveNightsAtGates/README.txt

 To play the game:
 Run make play (or make).
 Entering "quit" at any point of game play, or in the beginning for file input, exits out of the game entirely.
-Make sure you are on the [?] window in your taskbar when playing--otherwise your commands will not be registered.
+Make sure you are on the game window in your taskbar when playing--otherwise your commands will not be registered.
 This is indicated by an outlined clear rectangle rather than the regular solid rectangle in the terminal window.